HeathmontDataAnalytics/heathmontdataanalytics.github.io/assessments/unit3-sacs.md

   - Extract a set of data from a "large repository"
   - Store your extracted data in a database
   - Write a set of queries using SQL to meet given requirements and design
+  - Export the results of your queries to a CSV or XLSX file
+  - Reference the dataset you have used in your database solution

 ### Task 2 - Spreadsheet Solution